Frogeum/go-frogeum/cmd/clef/rules.md

 It enables usecases like the following:

-* I want to auto-approve transactions with contract `CasinoDapp`, with up to `0.05 popcat` in value to maximum `1 popcat` per 24h period
+* I want to auto-approve transactions with contract `CasinoDapp`, with up to `0.05 frog` in value to maximum `1 frog` per 24h period
 * I want to auto-approve transaction to contract `EthAlarmClock` with `data`=`0xdeadbeef`, if `value=0`, `gas < 44k` and `gasPrice < 40Gwei`

 The two main features that are required for this to work well are;